frimtec/pikett-assist/README.md

 In order to perform the functions of PAssist, PAssist needs to be able to receive and send SMS.
 As these SMS permissions are no more granted by Google, a compatible SMS adapter is required.

-Currently the only supported SMS adapter is [secure-sms-proxy](https://github.com/frimtec/secure-sms-proxy/blob/master/README.md).
+Currently the only supported SMS adapter is [secure-sms-proxy][secure-sms-proxy-readme].
 PAssist will guide you to install this SMS adapter.

 ## Configuration